Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Paul Canfield and members of his team for discussion on the subtleties and consequences of the experimental measurements on \lcg.
 The work is supported by the Foundation for Polish Science through the International Research Agendas program co-financed by the European Union within the Smart Growth Operational Programme.
 We acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grants No. G75-10, G84-0, GB84-1 and GB84-7.
 We acknowledge the CINECA award under the ISCRA initiatives IsC81 "DISTANCE" and IsC85 "TOPMOST" Grant, for the availability of high-performance computing resources and support.